arnab20ghosh/iamarnabg/docs/thingstodo.md

 ### AR App

 - [ ] An AR App for repairing motorcycles.
 - [ ] See how AR works
 - [ ] See how to publish an app
 - [ ] What are the benefits of publishing apps.

+Electric motorcycle

+- EM with gear box.
+- study how EM works.
+- Study how EM uses energy
+- study how batter is charged
+- study how batteries are stored
+- study the market and requirement of the product